Deadline to Apply: Deadline extended to Friday, Dec. 20, 2019

 State board regulations stipulate that group supervision be done simultaneously with individual supervision.
 Since the maximum number of supervision hours per week is two and one of those hours must be individual, the Clinical Certificate program satisfies the one hour per week group supervision requirement during the 15-week series.

-Neal Beatus, MSS, LCSW is a psychotherapist in private practice with GKSW/Crystal Group Associates in Wyndmoor, PA.
+Neal Beatus, M.S.S., L.C.S.W., is a psychotherapist in private practice with GKSW/Crystal Group Associates in Wyndmoor, PA.
 He sees clients of all ages from preschoolers to senior citizens.
-He has been a social worker for over twenty-five years.
+He has been a social worker for more than 25 years.
 He has extensive post-graduate training in Psychoanalytic Object Relations Theory and has conducted many psychotherapy trainings.